 - Bluffing the Authorities: A recruit has had enough and tries to escape the island, but Yumi (who was on night watch duty) catches her outside the barracks.
 When confronted by the DI, Yumi covers for her by claiming she got lost on her way to the head.
 The DI lets it slide, but the next morning they're reminded that Barris Island is isolated, in case somebody "got lost" again.

-- Cerebus Syndrome: While the manga is mostly light-hearted, in the later parts it takes some serious mood turns when the story delves into more sensitive issues of the Marine Corps such as controversies surrounding US military bases in Okinawa as well as during the Iwo Jima arc for obvious reasons.
+- Cerebus Syndrome: While the manga is mostly light-hearted, in the later parts it takes some serious mood turns when the story delves into more sensitive issues of the Marine Corps such as controversies surrounding US military bases in Okinawa, this is especially the case during the Iwo Jima arc for obvious reasons.

 - Chekhov's Classroom: Back in recruit training, DI Sergeant Garza explains how the Marines use the MAGOF concept (Marine Air Ground Operating Force).
 When Yumi becomes an interpreter and the JGSDF Chief of Staff is confused on the MAGOF concept that even his own interpreter doesn't know, Yumi delivers an explanation word-by-word identical to what Sgt.
 Garza taught her.
 This impressed General Gentry enough that he gives her a promotion to Corporal not too long after.